Marlvin12/ios_project/README.md

 Contributions are welcome!
 If you'd like to contribute to the Expenses Tracker project, please follow these steps:

 1. Fork the repository on GitHub.
-2. Create a new branch for your feature or bugfix.
+2. Create a new branch for your feature or bugfix .
 3. Commit your changes and push them to your fork.
 4. Create a pull request, providing a detailed description of your changes.